 For more information see our Haircutting and Barbering course.

-Gorton Studios Prosthetic Module 9 runs over 3 weeks and builds on the skills learned in the earlier Character SFX and Prosthetics Application module.
+Our Prosthetic Module runs over 3 weeks and builds on the skills learned in the earlier Character SFX and Prosthetics Application module.
 You’ll get a chance to learn advanced techniques for casting, moulding and sculpting using silicone and gelatine.
 You can also practice life casting the full head and face using alginate and silicone materials and how to mould casts.

-An intense 3-week module bought to you by the team from Gorton Studios, taking a project from life casting all the way through to application.
-This course takes you through the fundamentals of life casting, sculpting, mould making and application needed to create bespoke facial prosthetics.
+This intense 3-week module is bought to you by industry professionals and guides you through the fundamentals of life casting, sculpting, mould making and application needed to create bespoke facial prosthetics.

 For more information see our Further Prosthetics course.